Heat beat Nets 120-107 to end three-game losing streak

 TIP-INS

-Heat: Longtime Heat forward Udonis Haslem got into a game for just the second time this season, entering late in the third quarter. ...
-Josh Richardson played in his 200th career game.
+Heat: Longtime Heat forward Udonis Haslem got into a game for just the second time this season, playing two minutes and making his first field goal of the season. ...
+Richardson played in his 200th career game.

 Nets: Allen Crabbe, a starter last season who has struggled offensively coming off the bench thus far, was in the lineup in LeVert's spot but fouled out with just six points. ...
 Brooklyn had won the last three meetings and its only loss to Miami last season came in Mexico City.